magr98/BPC_BulkPictureCropper/README.md

    --- if you rename the file put your `python filename.py` ---

-5. Drag and Drop window opens.
+5. Drag and Drop window open.
+6. Set Prefix, for example `cropped_` for the output pictures to be named and the cropping in pixel.
-6. Drop your pictures.
+7. Drop your pictures.
-7. Cropped pictures are placed in the same directory of the source pictures.
+8. Cropped pictures are placed (with the used prefix) in the same directory of the source pictures.

-8. Cropped Pictures
+If the pictures are too small to crop -> pictures will be skipped.